pism/pism/doc/sphinx/manual/std-greenland/run-1-watching.rst

 steadiness of the ``volume_glacierized`` time series is a possible standard for steady state (see :cite:`EISMINT00`, for exampe).

-..
-FIXME: this is so out of date (e.g. the transpose)

 .. figure:: figures/growing-thk-ivol-g20km.png
    :name: fig-growing